Rent (soundtrack): Background

 Chris Columbus admitted that he was a fan of the original cast album.
 However, he felt that as the cast album was recorded in three days and the show was ongoing, hence they had a lot of technical problems with the album.
 He was unhappy with the tracks "Rent" and "Out Tonight" as they are of poor quality and are stronger rock and roll numbers which would have much power if being stemmed.
 He further thought it leaned slightly "a little too far to the Broadway side of it" which was closer to a really strong rock and roll record.
 He collaborated with Green Day's record producer Rob Cavallo after listening to the band's 2004 album American Idiot, which he called it as "one of the best sounding rock records I've heard in the last ten years".
 He further met Cavallo and asked whether he would be interested in doing the film, which he agreed to do so.
-Jonathan Larson's "Love Heals" was included in the film as well as in the soundtrack as it was not used in the Broadway production.
+Jonathan Larson's "Love Heals", which was not used in the Broadway production, was included in the film as well as in the soundtrack.